KaiPereira/portfolio/src/lib/posts/boreal.md

 Thanks to Zach for founding hackclub and all the other staff who help Hackclub run, and also to "Waldo & Woodhead" (Woody's group) for the vibes!

 And a big thanks to [Cara](https://devcara.com/), [Nachu](https://www.linkedin.com/in/nachammai-annamalai) and all the others who's photo's I've included in this journal!
 It was so nice to meet everyone and I hope to see you guys again :D

+Finally, there's also a short documentary of the journey on YouTube if you want to check it out [here](https://www.youtube.com/watch?v=hiG3fYq3xUU).